Plant-based meat is a simple solution to climate woes - if more people would eat it

 Still, that's dwarfed by global retail sales of packaged animal meat and seafood, which grew 29% in the same period to $302 billion.
 Plant-based meat and seafood makes up just 2% of the world's global protein consumption.
 And sales have been uneven.
 While demand for plant-based meat is growing rapidly in some countries like Germany and Australia, sales have flattened in the U.S.

-EDITORS' NOTE.
-This story is part of The Protein Problem, an AP series that examines the question: Can we feed this growing world without starving the planet?
+___ EDITORS’ NOTE — This story is part of The Protein Problem, an AP series that examines the question: Can we feed this growing world without starving the planet?
+To see the full project, visit https://projects.apnews.com/features/2023/the-protein-problem/index.html

 Plant-based meat has been around for decades.
 Morningstar Farms, a division of Kellogg Co., introduced soy-based breakfast sausage in 1975.
 But the current boom began about 10 years ago, when startups like Impossible Foods and Beyond Meat began selling burgers that more closely resembled meat and were aimed at carnivores, not just vegetarians and vegans.
 Beyond Meat’s burgers, made with pea protein, even “bleed” with the help of beet juice.